 - Centers for Disease Control: https://www.cdc.gov/coronavirus/2019-ncov/index.html

 While we are working diligently to keep Brickyard clean, we need the help of our members to accomplish this.
 In following with the CDC guidelines, we ask the following of everyone:

-- Please Wear Masks: Given the recent executive orders, we are strongly encouraging you to wear your mask in all common spaces (kitchens, conference rooms, lobbies and public restrooms).
-You may remove your mask when you are at a desk, your private office, or in a phone booth.
+- Please Wear Masks: Given the recent executive orders, members and patrons are now required to wear your mask in all common spaces (all open desk areas, kitchens, conference rooms, lobbies and public restrooms).
+Members in private offices with more than one person (with the exception of family members) are required by state law to wear masks.
 If you are not wearing a mask when moving about the space, you will be asked to do so or to return to your private space.

 - Please Register All Visitors: We are glad many businesses are returning back to normal operations, however to keep this momentum, we are now requiring all guests to be checked in through our online member platform.
 Please see the instructions above.

 - Mark Desks and Rooms You Have Used (or Sanitize After Use): As stated earlier, we have installed signage on our conference rooms and our desks to indicate whether or not the room or desk has been cleaned before use.
 Please be sure to mark your desk or conference room as dirty after each use so our team can proactively clean all resources.
 Taking this extra precaution ensures sanitation of the space.

 - Avoid Direct Contact: While shaking hands and being close in proximity is often invited in the business world, we want to urge our members to avoid all hand-to-hand contact and consider the proximity you have with fellow members.

 - Use Respiratory Etiquette: Cover coughs and sneezes with either the inner crux of your elbow or a tissue, then immediately throw the tissue in the trash can.
 Please wash your hands afterwards should you choose to use a tissue.